 - Use of laser drilled flawed filter discs for the evaluation of filter flaw masking

 If there is a reasonable risk of flaw masking that cannot be adequately reduced using process controls, the default position should be to perform PUPSIT.
-Any relative risk evaluation of “PUPSIT” and “No PUPSIT” process designs must ensure that the best possible PUPSIT scenario is compared to the No PUPSIT scenario, incorporating as many of the Best Practices identified in Paper 4 (or practices providing equivalent reduction in risk) as possible.
+Any relative risk evaluation of “PUPSIT” and “No PUPSIT” process designs must ensure that the best possible PUPSIT scenario is compared to the No PUPSIT scenario, incorporating as many of the Best Practices identified in “Points to Consider for Implementation of Pre-Use Post-Sterilization Integrity Testing (PUPSIT),” (or practices providing equivalent reduction in risk) as possible.

 This discussion focuses on the patient safety risk of releasing a non-sterile product.
 The observation herein is that for the majority of cases, filter flaw masking is not a concern, and thus post-use filter integrity testing is adequate.
 None of this discussion precludes a filter user from performing PUPSIT for other reasons, such as the business risk of processing with a non-integral filter that would not otherwise be detected until the batch is already filtered.